 The combined test force started at about 290 people and built to a maximum of 650 in 2001.
-Initially the CTF will comprise a 60/40 percent mix of contractor and Air Force personnel.
-As testing progressed, the mix will shift to 50/50.
+Initially the CTF comprised a 60/40 percent mix of contractor and Air Force personnel.
+As testing progressed, the mix shifted to 50/50.
 The organization was commanded by an Air Force officer, with a contractor deputy.
 The internal organization is built around the Integrated Product Teams (IPTs) that produce the flight test "product"-data.

 The Airworthiness IPT is permanent at Marietta, Ga. and is responsible for taking the F-22s from manufacturing through initial ground tests, first flight, air worthiness, and ferry to Edwards.

 The Air Vehicle IPT is responsible for all tests on the first three aircraft while the Avionics IPT does the same for the six avionics test aircraft.
 All other participants support these IPTs so that test pilots receive their assignments from flight operations but work directly for the IPT when conducting flight tests.

 The major objective of the CTF during this phase is to determine the various Integrated Product Team (IPT) requirements and to insure that they are consistent with published plans and are fully traceable to Contractual Product Specifications, or are required to measure the Military Utility of the F-22 Weapons System.